Outrage (band)

-Outrage is a Japanese thrash metal band, formed in Nagoya in 1982.
+Outrage (stylized as OUTRAGE) is a Japanese thrash metal band, formed in Nagoya in 1982.
 They made their debut in 1987 with a lineup of Yosuke Abe on guitar, Yoshihiro Yasui on bass, Shinya Tange on drums and Naoki Hashimoto on vocals.
 Hashimoto left the band in 1999, but the group continued as a three piece and he returned in 2007.
-With a career spanning four decades, Outrage are one of few Japanese metal bands to have never disbanded or paused activities.
+With a career spanning over four decades, Outrage are one of few Japanese metal bands to have never disbanded or paused activities.

 History

 Formed in 1982 by guitarist Yosuke Abe, bassist Yoshihiro Yasui, drummer Shinya Tange and vocalist Kazutoyo Ito when they were teenagers, Outrage was influenced by new wave of British heavy metal (NWOBHM) bands in their early years.
 Ito left in 1986 and was replaced by Naoki Hashimoto.
 After independently releasing their self-titled debut EP in 1987, Outrage's first album Black Clouds followed in 1988 on Polydor Records.
 Their second Blind to Reality was released in 1989, and their third The Great Blue in 1990.

 For 1991's The Final Day, Outrage traveled to Germany to have it produced by Accept drummer Stefan Kaufmann.
 In 1992, they were the support act for Pantera's first Japanese tour.
 Outrage switched labels to East West Japan with the release of 1993's Spit.
 Their next two albums, 1995's Life Until Deaf and 1997's Who We Are, were both produced by Michael Wagener.
 In 1999 singer Hashimoto left the band, but they continued as a three piece with Yasui and Abe sharing vocals.
 During this period their music changed to a hard rock/stoner rock sound for 2002's 24-7 and 2004's Cause For Pause, signing to Victor Entertainment for the latter.

 To celebrate the band's 20th anniversary in 2007, Naoki Hashimoto returned for what was supposed to be a few performances, including one at Loud Park '07.
 But the following year it was announced he would fully rejoin Outrage and they released the limited edition double live album Awakening 2008, which contains performances of their albums The Final Day and Life Until Deaf in their entirety.
 They also contributed a cover of "Fight Fire with Fire" to the Metallica tribute album Metal-Ikka.
 In 2009 they released a new self-titled album, which was recorded in Sweden with Fredrik Nordström and marked a return to their thrash sound.
 On March 23, 2010, the band was given the "Aichi Prefecture Cultural Art Prize" for their continued musical activities in their hometown of Nagoya.
 Outrage collaborated with mixed martial arts promotion Deep for the October 24, 2010 digital song "Dial 'A' Annihilate (Deep Fighters VS Outrage)" to celebrate their 50th tournament.
 The song features several Deep fighters on backing vocals, including then-current champions Yusuke Kawaguchi, Riki Fukuda, Yuya Shirai and Katsunori Kikuno.